Want Free Baby Stuff? 12 Freebies for New and Expecting Parents

 And that doesn’t even account for the crazy-high costs of child care.

-Whether you’re expecting or already bouncing Baby on your hip as you read this, we combed the internet to find the best baby freebies.
+Whether you’re expecting or already bouncing Baby on your hip as you read this, we combed the internet to find the best free baby stuff.

 Table of Contents

 - Free Baby Samples

 - Baby Registries With Free Gifts